 January is never a cheery month and thinking about dementia (or indeed any decrease in mental capacities) can easily be categorised as ‘too difficult’.
-However, as Christmas is often a time when changes in loved ones’ health become clearer, John Williams, Head of Wealth Planning at Nedbank Private Wealth, highlights how you could use it as a prompt to plan ahead of future festivities.
+However, as Christmas is often a time when changes in loved ones’ health become clearer, Simon Prescott, Head of Wealth Planning at Nedbank Private Wealth, highlights how you could use it as a prompt to plan ahead of future festivities.

 Christmas has been and gone for another year and, while many will be focusing on Dry January and Veganuary after the seasonal surfeits, my colleagues and I instead expect to hear from some clients with concerns about family members’ financial health.
 And while some of these conversations will focus on the end of marriages – given January has traditionally held the moniker of ‘divorce month’ for good reason – sadly other calls will be from one generation of a family of clients as they seek to confirm suspicions they have formed about other family members and dementia.